Learning in Games with Cumulative Prospect Theoretic Preferences: Calibrated learning in games

-irrespective of the outcome sequence played by the Nature\footnote{\citet{foster1998asymptotic} prove the existence of a randomized forecasting scheme that makes the forecaster's calibration score tend to zero in probability.
-However, as noted in \cite{cesa2006prediction}, the same argument proves that the convergence of the calibration score holds, in fact, almost surely.}.
-Combining this result with theorem \ref{thm: calibrated_CPTeq} we have,
+for all $y \in A_{-i}$, almost surely (over the random seeds of player $i$ and the randomization in Nature's strategy). \footnote{\citet{foster1998asymptotic} prove the existence of a randomized forecasting scheme that makes the forecaster's calibration score, i.e. the expression in equation \eqref{eq:calibscore}, tend to zero in probability.
+However, as noted in \cite{cesa2006prediction}, the same argument proves that the convergence of the calibration score holds, in fact, almost surely.} Here, as in equation \eqref{eq:calibrated}, $Q^t$ denotes the set of probability distributions in $\Delta(A_{-i})$ actually predicted by player $i$ up to step $t$.